Coat of arms of Portugal

-The coat of arms of Portugal also referred, in Portugal, as the quinas are the main heraldic insignia of Portugal.
-They are used by the military and the government, including the courts.
+The coat of arms of Portugal also referred to, in Portugal, as the quinas is the main heraldic insignia of Portugal.
+It is used by the military and the government, including the courts.

 There are three versions of the coat of arms.
-One is used on the national flag and the naval jack, another is used on regimental colours of military units and on passports, and the third was intended to be used in seals, coins and other emblems.
-The shield, present on all three versions of the arms, is based on the royal arms used by the monarchy since the middle ages.
+One is used on the national flag and the naval Jack, another is used on regimental colours of military units and on passports, and the third was intended to be used in seals, coins and other emblems.
+The shield, present on all three versions of the arms, is based on the royal arms used by the monarchy since the Middle Ages.
 The present model was de facto adopted on 1 December 1910, and de jure on 19 June 1911, specifications were published on 30 June 1911.

 Design

-The present model of the coat of arms of Portugal was designed by the painter Columbano, a member of the commission appointed on 15 October 1910 to present the project for a new National Flag, following the establishing of the Portuguese republic on the 5 October 1910.
-The models chosen by the commission were approved by the Provisional Government of the Republic on 29 November 1910, confirmed by the Constituent Assembly through the decree of 19 June 1911, with its details being specified in the Diário do Governo (official journal) no 150 of 30 June 1911.
+The present model of the coat of arms of Portugal was designed by the painter Columbano, a member of the commission appointed on 15 October 1910 to present the project for a new National Flag, following the establishing of the Portuguese republic on 5 October 1910.
+The models chosen by the commission were approved by the Provisional Government of the Republic on 29 November 1910, confirmed by the Constituent Assembly through the decree of 19 June 1911, with its details being specified in the Diário do Governo (official journal) no. 150 on 30 June 1911.

 Three versions of the coat of arms were established, intended for different types of use.
 As its central element, all three include the shield of the traditional Portuguese arms placed over a golden armillary sphere.

 The basic version consists of only the Portuguese shield over the armillary sphere.
 This version was intended for the National Flag and the naval jack.
 From 23 September 1911, this version was also used on the naval distinctive flags of the President of the Republic, ministers and other state authorities, the latter being also used on some governmental and state flags created afterwards.
 Occasionally, this version is unofficially referred to as the "lesser arms of Portugal".

 The second version consists of the Portuguese shield over the armillary sphere, with this being surrounded by two branches of laurel, tied in the base with a white scroll with the Camões verse Esta é a ditosa Pátria minha amada ("This is my beloved merry homeland").
 This version was intended to be used on the regimental colours of the military units.

 Finally, the third version is similar to the second one but the scroll does not include the verse and is usually represented in red and green.
 This version was intended to be used in seals, coins and other emblems.